 One of the major concepts of Modern Arnis is “stealing the lead.”
-If the opponent presents his stick, you can steal the lead, usually by grabbing the stick.
-This is illustrated by the video below when I grab Alex’s stick and counter him.
+If the opponent presents his stick, you can take the lead, usually by grabbing the stick.
+This concept is illustrated by the video below when I grab Alex’s stick and counter him.

 Learning to grab the cane is easy to learn but difficult to learn and apply.
 Grabbing the cane is an essential skill toward proficiency in Modern Arnis.